Kahsolt/Quantum-Chase-Game/server/html/api.md

 The payload for both requests and responses are in **JSON** format
 All event names (alike HTTP routes) are RESTful-like designed

-The common JSON fields for all payloads:
+The common JSON fields for all packets:

 ```typescript
 // request